-When you exit Qt Creator, a snapshot of your current workspace is stored as a session.
+When you exit Qt Creator, it stores a snapshot of your current workspace as a session.
 To restore the session automatically when you start Qt Creator, select File > Sessions > Manage > Restore last session on startup.

 When you open or create any of the following items, they automatically become a part of the session:

 - Projects with their dependencies (including SUBDIRS projects when using qmake)

 - Breakpoints and expressions